kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I have a long WhatsApp chat with Sally where I complain that the man is lazy.
 I hear about this again and again over the next year or so online.

 !!! info
-    - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing online at any given moment.
+    - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing online at any given moment, and had done for a very long time.

-- I tell Stephen Terrell and some of the other practitioners what's been going on from my perspective at that time, i.e. I had been terrorized by teachers and staff at the conservatory, and they clearly see I'm in a traumatized state.
+- I tell Stephen Terrell and some of the other practitioners what's been going on from my perspective at that time, i.e. I had been terrorized by teachers and staff at the conservatory.
+- Everyone can see I'm in a traumatized state.
 - The sexual feelings stop completely while I am away.

 ## YouTube